ShouryPandya/ReelReplyAI/README.md

    pip install instagrapi google-generativeai apify-client python-dotenv
    ```
 4. Set up environment variables:
+   - Rename the file name .env.example to .env only
    - Create a `.env` file in the project root.
    - Add your credentials:
      ```